 2 lemons sliced thin 1 cup

 1 cup thinly sliced lemon peel (not rinds)(just peel)

 (fresh squeezed its best but bottled will do)

 5 cups of sugar again to taste I like 4 but I like tart

 Gel to the gel point of 223 degreez for no pectin

 The first step to do is get the rind cut this is the only way to do marmalade if you do not it does not have that little bit of tangy that real marmalade peeps love!

-So thinly slice your 2 lemons.
+Thinly slice 2 lemons.
 The rinds retain their pulp.
 It comes to about a cup or so give or take.

 Now take the slices and cut them into quarters.
-Put the slices in 1 cup of the water and 1 cup of the lemon juice add the baking soda and put it in the pot bring it to a boil.
-Now turn it down and let it simmer on low for oh 20 minutes this tenderizes it.
+Put the slices in 1 cup of the water and 1 cup of the lemon juice add the 1/8 tsp of baking soda and put it in a small pot bring it to a boil.
+Turn it down and let it simmer on low for 20 minutes this tenderizes the rind's.

 In the mean time cube up your lemons and this is without the peel cut enough to have 4 cups of lemon chunk's but like all my tips you make it the consistency you like after all its your jam.